Hello, Quarto

 Hello, Quarto !

-Finally, I built my website using Quarto.
-Currently the page is hosted via GitHub Pages.
+I have finally built my website using Quarto.
+Currently, the page is hosted via GitHub Pages.

 How it all started

 My encounter with Statistics was rather accidental.
-The first time I sat the Panhellenic exams, I was admitted to the Department of Economics at the University of the Peloponnese.
-Although I liked the idea of studying Economics, moving to another city (Tripolis) would have meant a significant financial burden combined with a great deal of uncertainty, something that felt quite overwhelming for me at the time.
-For that reason, I decided to sit the Panhellenic exams again the following year.
-As far as I remember, I had listed Economics departments and Computer Science departments, followed by Statistics departments, first in the Attica region and then in the rest of Greece.
-Eventually, when the admission scores were announced, I found out that I had been accepted into the Department of Statistics and Insurance Science at the University of Piraeus.
-As a student in a Statistics department, I began to gain my first relevant exposure through my studies.
-During the first years of my degree, the focus was mainly on theory, covering areas such as Statistics, Probability Theory, Insurance, and Actuarial Science.
-In this way, I built my first solid theoretical foundations.
-However, I felt that something essential was missing, perhaps the most important skill for a statistician: the ability to give substance to theoretical knowledge and apply statistical techniques in practice.
-Unfortunately, the department placed very little emphasis on this aspect.
-Indicatively, the curriculum of my academic year included only two courses related to applied statistical methodology using statistical software: Excel and SPSS.
-The SPSS course was fairly good, but it was by no means aligned with the level of knowledge I wanted to acquire, nor did it reflect the contemporary needs of the job market.
-Moreover, SPSS as a software package has several drawbacks that make it a poor choice: you cannot easily customize your models, you do not fully see how the results are produced, and, of course, it is not free.
-During the period 2018-2019, I started looking for alternatives, as I had grown to truly dislike this particular software, or, more precisely, the fact that I had to pay for it.
-Among other options, I discovered software tools with a similar philosophy to SPSS but available for free, such as PSPP, JASP, and jamovi.
-Personally, I found the latter two to be particularly solid choices.
-In fact, I would strongly recommend JASP and jamovi to anyone who lacks programming skills while also having no access to SPSS.
-It was around that time that I discovered the existence of a programming language specifically designed for data analysis: R, also known as Rstats.
+The first time I sat for the Panhellenic exams, I was admitted to the Department of Economics at the University of Peloponnese.
+Although I liked the idea of studying Economics, the prospect of relocating to another city (Tripoli) posed an enormous financial burden accompanied by great uncertainty, something I simply couldn’t afford.
+So, I chose to retake the Panhellenic exams the very next year.
+From what I remember, I had listed Economics and Computer Science departments first, followed by Statistics departments, prioritising those in the Attica region and then the rest of Greece.
+In the end, when the admission scores were announced, I found out I had been admitted to the Department of Statistics and Insurance Science at the University of Piraeus.
+Being, then, a student in a Statistics department, I began gaining my first relevant exposure through the university.
+During the first years of my studies I focused on theory in the fields of Statistics, Probability, Insurance, and Actuarial Science.
+This gave me a solid theoretical foundation.
+However, I was missing the most important trait for a Statistician: the ability to put my knowledge into practice and apply the corresponding statistical techniques in real-world settings.
+The university placed very little emphasis on this aspect.
+To illustrate, my year’s curriculum included only two courses on applied statistics using statistical software, namely Excel and SPSS.
+The SPSS course was decent, but it was by no means commensurate with the knowledge I had acquired, nor did it meet the modern demands of the job market.
+On top of that, SPSS as a piece of software has significant drawbacks that make it a poor choice, including the inability to customise your model, the lack of transparency in how results are produced, and of course its cost.
+During 2018-2019 I started looking for alternatives, as I absolutely loathed the software, or, to be more precise, the fact that I would have to pay for it.
+Among other things, I found free alternatives that followed the same logic as SPSS, such as PSPP, JASP, and jamovi.
+Personally, I consider the latter two to be perfectly respectable for simple analyses.
+In fact, I would recommend JASP and jamovi to anyone as a worthy alternative if they lacked programming skills and had no access to SPSS.
+It was around that time that I discovered there is a programming language focused on data analysis, R (also known by the hashtag #rstats).

 From SPSS to R

-The transition from a statistical software suite to a programming language can be quite a shocking change, especially when it is your first programming language.
-SPSS and its free alternatives accompanied me for a considerable period of time, however, what initially seemed to be their main advantage gradually turned into a limitation.
-These tools are primarily designed to allow individuals with basic statistical knowledge to perform their own analyses.
-As my studies progressed and I became familiar with more methodologies and techniques, I started to realize that such tools could only help me grow up to a certain point.
-They are undoubtedly useful, but they impose a boundary on how deeply the user is expected or allowed to think.
-Anything beyond that boundary is either ignored because it is considered too complex for the majority, or handled through reasonable assumptions based on the data, so that the average user does not need to engage with theory or hypothesis testing.
-This point differs from one application to another: some aim to be overly simple and do a few things well for everyday use.
-All of them, however, come with limitations.
-As I continued working with such software, I began to wonder: if I wanted to introduce additional parameters or apply a variation of a statistical test I had encountered in a recently published paper, what would I do?
-That was the moment I realized that, by continuing down this path, I would end up serving the tools rather than my actual purpose.
-My goal was clear: to become knowledgeable in my field, not in a specific program or a statistical software suite.
-This realization led me to make a major change.
+Transitioning from a statistical suite to a programming language can be a traumatic experience, especially if it’s your first programming language.
+SPSS and its free alternatives accompanied me for a respectable period of time; however, the very defining strength of these applications gradually began turning into a weakness.
+These programs are designed so that individuals with basic knowledge and understanding of Statistics can carry out their own analyses.
+As I progressed through my studies, I kept learning more methodologies and techniques, until at some point I realised that these “ready-made” tools could only take me so far.
+They are undoubtedly useful, but they impose a ceiling on how deeply the user needs, or is allowed, to think.
+For anything beyond that ceiling, they either ignore it entirely because it’s considered too complex for the majority, or they adopt reasonable assumptions based on the data so that the average user doesn’t have to deal with theory or hypothesis testing.
+Where exactly that ceiling lies varies from application to application: some choose to be extremely simple and do a few things well for the everyday user (e.g., Excel), while others offer more options with greater complexity (e.g., SPSS, JASP, Weka).
+All of them, however, have their own limitations.
+As I worked with such software, I kept wondering what I would do if I wanted to set different parameters or apply a variation of a test I had read about in a recently published paper.
+That’s when I realised that, by continuing down this path, I would end up serving the software rather than my own purpose.
+My goal was clearly to master my Science, not a program or a statistical software suite.
+So, I decided to make the big switch.

 First steps

-My relationship with R began in 2019 and went through quite a few ups and downs.
-At first, I found it rather strange and, for the most part, I used it in a fairly procedural way.
-In simple terms, I was copying code and just trying to understand what I was doing.
-To expose myself even more, whenever I wanted to check whether differences were statistically significant, I would simply google it.
-Due to its particular nature as a language, I used R more as an analysis tool than as a programming language.
-My first uses of R were limited to simple statistical tests, and I was excited by the fact that I could now use a tool with theoretically unlimited capabilities compared to “ready-made” software.
-The whole journey was quite interesting and involved many sleepless nights.
-Nevertheless, after countless error messages, I began to notice my gradual improvement.
-At the same time, I had not yet realized how right a choice I had made, as I was still unaware of the true breadth of its capabilities.
-Over time, I discovered that you could create your own plots using the ggplot2 package, and I got excited, perhaps a bit more than normal, when I learned that the BBC and the Financial Times use ggplot to produce their impressive visualizations.
-When I later found out that you could also build web applications and dashboards using the Shiny package, I was genuinely impressed by the range of possibilities, which went far beyond statistics alone.
-Later on, I discovered Kaggle, a website dedicated to data science.
-I found it to be a particularly interesting platform, and that’s where I started publishing notebook-style articles, plots, and generally experimenting with R. Looking back at them today, several years later, my plots were awful, but at the time, I was proud of them.
-At least, over time I improved, and now I have the self-awareness to admit that they were indeed terrible 🙂.
-If you ask nicely, I might even upload one or two so you can see how clueless I was back then.
-Kaggle was extremely useful: I learned a great deal, and there were people working at major companies who shared accessible solutions to real-world problems.
-Even today, competitions are still being posted, and many participants publish their solutions.
-The only downside is that Python eventually became dominant, with around 80% of the material focusing on other languages.
-As a result, the R user community has shrunk, and fewer and fewer articles about R are being published or are being replaced by Python equivalents.
+My relationship with R began in 2018, with quite a few ups and downs.
+I can say that at first it felt peculiar, and for the most part I used it almost mechanically.
+In short, I was copying code and simply trying to understand what I was doing.
+To expose myself even further: if I wanted to check whether differences were statistically significant, I would Google it.
+Due to its idiosyncrasies as a language, I used it more as an analysis tool than as a programming language.
+My first uses of R involved some basic statistical tests, and I was impressed that I could now use a tool with theoretically unlimited capabilities compared to the “ready-made” programs.
+The whole journey, of course, was particularly interesting and involved many late nights.
+Despite all that, after countless error messages, I started to notice my gradual improvement.
+And I still hadn’t grasped what a good decision I had made, as I was unaware of the full extent of its capabilities.
+Over time, I discovered that you could create your own plots with the {ggplot2} package, and I was thrilled (admittedly a bit more than normal) when I learned that the BBC and the Financial Times use {ggplot2} to produce their impressive graphics.
+I then learned about other capabilities as well, the most notable being the creation of web applications and dashboards with the {Shiny} package, where the range of possibilities extended well beyond Statistics.
+Around the same time, I discovered Kaggle, a website dedicated to data science.
+I found it to be an incredibly useful platform, and that’s where I started publishing various notebook-articles, charts, and generally experimenting with R. Looking back today, after several years, my charts were abysmal, but back then I would look at them and feel proud.
+At least over time I improved, and I now have the self-awareness to admit that they were indeed terrible 😀.
+If you ask nicely, I might even upload one or two so you can see how clueless I was back then and we can all have a good laugh.
+Kaggle was extremely valuable.
+I learned a tremendous amount, and there were people working at major corporations who published solutions to real-world problems.
+To this day, competitions are posted and many share their solutions.
+The only problem is that Python gradually took over, and as a result the vast majority of content now covers only Python.
+This caused the R user community to shrink, with fewer and fewer R articles being published or being replaced by Python equivalents.
+Because of that, I made an interesting decision…

 Out of platform

-A few years ago, I decided to build my own website so I could host my articles myself.
-The first step was figuring out how I actually wanted to build it.
-There were plenty of options, and I ended up experimenting with several different approaches and tools.
-One option was a traditional WordPress website, but that quickly proved to be fairly expensive, since it would require hosting on a server and covering the associated costs (around $10 per month) for a reasonably secure VPS plan.
-That didn’t really seem worth it, so, being the cheapskate that I am, I started looking for a more affordable alternative.
-As it turns out, there is one.
-That’s when I came across static websites and realized that a blog doesn’t necessarily need a server at all.
-Examples include Hugo with the help of the blogdown package, as well as Distill.
-Both were solid options, but they also came with some notable limitations.
-On the one hand, Hugo is based on a language I don’t know (Golang), which meant that making changes or adding new features would be pretty much impossible for me.
-On the other hand, my previous website, built with Distill, wasn’t friendly on smaller screens (non-responsive), since it hid the menu button.
-Quarto addressed many of the issues I encountered with these two approaches, and it’s now widely used for building personal websites.
-Sure, Quarto still has some shortcomings when compared to more established website frameworks (such as Astro), but at the moment it’s arguably the best option for anyone working with data analysis languages (R, Python, Julia) who wants to publish articles based on them.
-Its main advantage, in my view, is the ability to execute an analysis file and render it directly into an article.
-If I were using another static site builder like Astro, I would have to run the code separately each time and then manually embed the results or plots into the site before rebuilding it, making the whole process far less productive.
+A few years ago I decided to build my own website so I could host my articles myself.
+First, I had to decide how to create it.
+There were many options, and I experimented with various approaches and tools.
+One solution would have been a conventional website built with WordPress, but that would have been costly since I would need to host it on a server and cover the associated expenses (roughly $10/month) for a decent and secure VPS plan.
+That wasn’t worth it.
+Being the cheapskate that I am, I looked for a more affordable way, and as it turns out, there is one.
+During that period I discovered static websites and the fact that a blog doesn’t actually need a server.
+Examples include Hugo with the help of the {blogdown} package and {distill}, which were decent solutions but came with significant issues.
+On the one hand, Hugo is built on a language I don’t know (Go), so if I wanted to make changes or add new functionality it would have been impossible.
+Moreover, my previous site, built with Distill, wasn’t mobile-friendly (non-responsive), as it would hide the menu button on small screens.
+Quarto solved many of the problems these two approaches had, and nowadays a great many people use it for their websites.
+Yes, Quarto still has some shortcomings compared to other established site-building frameworks (e.g., Astro), but right now it’s the best option for anyone working in analysis languages (R, Python, Julia) who wants to publish articles based on their work.
+Its main advantage, in my opinion, is the ability to execute an analysis file and export it directly as an article.
+If I were using another static site builder like Astro, I would have to run my code separately each time, paste the results or charts into the site, and rebuild, which would make the whole process unproductive.

-Figure 1: Packages to make a website in R (before Quarto)
+Figure 1: R Packages for building websites with R (before Quarto)

-As this is my first article on my website, I would like to enumerate my goals for this website.
-So, on this website, I am planning to :
+Since this is my first article on the website, I’d like to lay out my goals for it.
+So, here’s what I plan to do:

-• Write ML Notebooks (using R and Python)
+• Write articles and carry out machine learning analyses (using R and Python)

-• Upload articles that will help other users (e.g., “How to make your Quarto site” etc.)
+• Publish explanatory articles (e.g., “How to make your Quarto site” etc.)

 Acknowledgments